 View last year’s winning entries here!

-Submissions for the Reflections Program are due on Monday, November 5, 2018 by 3 PM in the Attendance Office.
+Submissions for the Reflections Program were due on Monday, November 5, 2018 by 3 PM in the Attendance Office.
 Please see the SHS submission guidelines and the details about submitting entries that are listed below.
-Contact firstname.lastname@example.org with any questions, and feel free to view past CA state winning entries here.

 - You do not need to fill out anything in the entry form box labeled “This box is to be completed by PTA prior to distribution.”